HobanLab/GeographicGeneticCorrelation/README.md

 input files required for each species.
 The subfolders within this folder are organized by species: for each species, there's a `Genetic` folder, a `Geographic` folder, and a `resamplingData` folder, where resampling arrays are saved.
-Note that in some instances, the input files used for analyses cannot be included on the GitHub repo, due to surpassing file size limits (50 MB); in these cases, the filepaths to the input files refer to locations outside of the repository.
+Note that in some instances, the input files used for analyses cannot be included on the GitHub repo, due to surpassing file size limits (50 MB); in these cases, the files are included in the [`.gitignore`]()file, to avoid there being tracked on GitHub.
+Shapefiles for geographic (global country borders) and ecological (ecoregion data layers) analyses are also not tracked in the repository, because of file size limitations.

 ## Code structure
 Resampling arrays (see [Outputs](https://github.com/HobanLab/GeographicGeneticCorrelation#outputs) below) are generated using a series of nested functions